Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 Lemurian Serpent Hunter*†: A potent psi and warrior, granted heavy bio-armor and weaponry, who can tame mighty beasts and turn them into mounts.
 Especially effective against actual sea monsters.
 (A&DS, p.
 26)

 Ley Line Walker: A master magician with many useful and potent spells with a ton of raw power.
 Can work incredibly powerful rituals when on a ley line.
-For a more flexible version, see the Lord Magus, below.
+The Lord Magus (below) is similar but as a MARS package.
 (TLPG, p.
 40)

 • See B&B p.
 32 for a new Iconic Edge.